glentner/hypershell/docs/manual.rst

 up the ``server`` and one or more ``client`` instances on remote servers and processes the commands from some input *FILE* until completion.

-This can function as a pure in-memory queue; however, one can configure a database in-the-loop to manage task scheduling and persistence.
-Stand up the ``server`` on its own and persistent ``clients`` on the nodes in the cluster, and ``submit`` tasks independently.
+Operate with an in-memory queue, or configure a database to manage task scheduling and persistence.
+Stand up the ``server`` on its own and scale ``clients`` as desired, and ``submit`` tasks independently.

 Cluster Usage